Aruba's National Flag and Anthem Day Events

 In Oranjestad, Plaza Betico Croes serves as center stage for the traditional folkloric celebration with musical presentations by the winners of the song festival.
 Traditional food and goodies will also be available.
 It is fun to just get in a car and drive around visiting these places to celebrate this special day with us.
 You might even be able to admire the “Baile di Cinta” (Ribbon Dance).
 This dance participation is for male and female dancers alike sporting their patriotic colored costumes.
 They dance around a pole weaving or braiding ribbons in the colors of the national flag which are attached to the top of the pole.
 They dance to the music of the Caha di Orgel, to the beat of the Waltz, Danza, Tumba or Mazurka.
 How the dance is performed is very simple yet requires skill and timing.
 The end of the ribbon is fastened at the top of the pole and the other end is held by the dancers.
 During the dance the dancers swing around the pole braiding the ribbons.
 The ribbons will cover the pole over a certain length in beautiful colors and pattern and when the ribbons are getting too short to dance with; the dancers will turn around and dance in reverse order.

-The food and treats presented at the various sites include Keri Keri (minced shark), Pisca Tempera (pickled fish) Cabrito stoba (Kid stew), Sanger Yena, Cocada (a sweet treat made of sugar and coconut) and sweet bread like drigidek, panlefi, mancaron and much more.
+Traditional food and treats are often on offer at the various sites including Keri Keri (minced shark), Pisca Tempera (pickled fish) Cabrito stoba (Kid stew), Sanger Yena, Cocada (a sweet treat made of sugar and coconut) and sweet bread like drigidek, panlefi, mancaron and much more.